(858) 586 7777 | About | Testimonials | Contact

 });

-In this case second event handler will not execute, because first have stopped event propagation.
+In this case second jQuery events handler will not execute, because first have stopped event propagation.
 To make it executable, we need to change the priority of events binding, so that second event handler will execute first and it must not be stopped by first handler.
 It is not available to jQuery by default, so we have to create a custom method for it as follows:

 $.fn.bindFirst = function(name, fn) {